%2C%20Total%20Hope%20OLD_SL_931-001-207.JPG.webp)

 What is the Nürnberger Burg-Pokal?

-What level is the Burg-Pokal ridden at?
+At what level is the Nürnberger Burg-Pokal ridden?

 How do riders qualify for the final in Frankfurt?